 Depending on your background with social media, the best thing is not to post immediately but build a portfolio.

-After doing a few socials for small businesses, friends, or your own, now it is time to plan for your future with social media.
+After doing a few socials for a few businesses, friends, or your own, now it is time to plan for your future and social media.

-This is the time to craft a plan which will not only meet your goals but also ensure your social activity goes on even with another break.
+This is the time to craft a plan or content plan which will not only meet your goals but also ensure your social activity goes on even with another break.

-In this planning process, also put into consideration when you will pitch to prominent publications for your services.
-Include also a plan to launch an agency as a long-term goal, or as a way of making yourself known to potential prospects.
+In this planning process, put into consideration when you will pitch to prominent publications for your services.
+Include also a long-term goal of building your own social media agency.

 - From a community, you will learn new tricks from professionals who are in this field.
 It can be in the form of training or expert tips and resources that can assist you socially or in marketing.